David Binder (journalist): Northwoods of Wisconsin

 Starting as an infant in 1931, Binder spent each summer of his early years with his parents and siblings at his family's cabin on Black Oak Lake in Land O' Lakes, Wisconsin where he developed his love for the wildlife, the people and the local cultures of the Northwoods of Wisconsin, the Great Lakes, Upper Peninsula of Michigan and fly fishing.
 He and his family continued to spend several weeks each summer at the family cabin, which he considered his spiritual home.

 He wrote extensively about the Northwoods and Upper Peninsula Michigan in articles published by The New York Times.
-The topics of his articles included invasive species in the Great Lakes, wild bears of the Hiawatha National Forest of Michigan, moose in Michigan's Upper Peninsula, the Great Lakes Sturgeons, theChippewa Indians of Vilas County, Wisconsin, the "Yoopers" of Upper Peninsula of Michigan, native birds of the Hiawatha National Forest and his ode to Land O' Lakes, Wisconsin, where generations of his family have spent their summers for nearly a hundred years.
+The topics of his articles included invasive species in the Great Lakes, wild bears of the Hiawatha National Forest of Michigan, moose in Michigan's Upper Peninsula, the Great Lakes Sturgeons, the Chippewa Indians of Vilas County, Wisconsin, the "Yoopers" of Upper Peninsula of Michigan, native birds of the Hiawatha National Forest and his ode to Land O' Lakes, Wisconsin, where generations of his family have spent their summers for nearly a hundred years.